Career Definition for a Poet

 Source: *U.S. Bureau of Labor Statistics

 Poets need an excellent understanding of language, poetic voice, style and structure.
-They should have a diverse writing portfolio and good presentation skills to gain clients.
+They should have a diverse writing portfolio, good presentation skills to gain clients and are usually required to have a large network of fellow writers or industry professionals.
 Writers in general often work on strict deadlines, so the ability to be creative under pressure is helpful.

 Career and Economic Outlook

 The Library of Congress reports that the U.S. Poet Laureate, the official promoter of poetry in the United States appointed by the Library of Congress, was given a stipend of $35,000 in 2016.
 Typically, however, poets are self-employed doing freelance writing projects for book and magazine publishers.
-The U.S. Bureau of Labor Statistics (BLS) expected jobs for authors and writers to grow by only 2% from 2014-2024, which is slower than average.
+The U.S. Bureau of Labor Statistics (BLS) expected jobs for authors and writers to grow by 8% from 2016-2026, which is as fast as average.
 However, the popularity of venues for spoken word poetry and online poetry blogs has resulted in new revenue resources for poets.
-The BLS also reported an annual median salary of $60,250 for all writers and authors.
+The BLS also reported an annual median salary of $61,820 for all writers and authors.

 Alternate Career Options